matsnowak/kafka-scribe/docs/design-document.md

 ### 1.2 Design Principles

 - **Stateless Operation**: Every command is self-contained with all required parameters passed directly as arguments, ensuring clarity and scriptability.
-- **Extensibility**: The tool is designed to be easily extended to support different storage backends and Kafka configurations.
+- **Extensibility**: The tool is designed to be easily extended to support different storage backends, message formats, and Kafka configurations.
 - **Performance**: Optimized for handling high-volume Kafka topics efficiently.
 - **Developer Experience**: Intuitive CLI interface with comprehensive documentation and helpful error messages.
 - **Testability**: Components are designed to be easily testable in isolation.